irishakarpova/Data-Table-Comp_REST/README.md

-<p>When Consuming REST APIs in a React Application, I use the Redux library to share data between components.</p>
+<p>When Consuming REST APIs in a React Application, I use the Redux library to share data between components.<br>
-<p>There are different other ways to approach it.</p>
+There are different other ways to approach it.</p>
-<p>In each case, we evaluate which approach is better.</p>
+In each case, we evaluate which approach is better.
 In my experience, the Redux library shows a convenient approach and good results on scale projects.

 <h3>STEP 1.
 Creating A Table With React/Redux</h3>